 Out The Door is an offshoot of The Slanted Door, and like its older sibling, the menu could use a little freshening up.
 But it’s still a fun time.
 More fun than Josh Groban, if you can believe it.

-I would drink from a fountain of the spicy peanut sauce that comes with these.
-I’d even consider picking up a half-eaten carton of Chinese food off Market St. if there were some at the bottom.
+We would drink from a fountain of the spicy peanut sauce that comes with these.
+We’d even consider picking up a half-eaten carton of Chinese food off Market St. if there were some at the bottom.
 The rolls are solid too, but it’s really about the sauce.